Liberty Science Center is proud to welcome Chico MacMurtrie, our first artist-in-residence!

 Founder of Amorphic Robot Works, MacMurtrie has been making robots for over three decades, starting with metallic steampunk humanoids that captured human gestures and now his inflatable tentacled robots that can expand up to 100 feet.
 In 1991, MacMurtrie formed the Amorphic Robot Works.
 He works and sometimes lives in a deconsecrated Norwegian church in Brooklyn where all his robots periodically put on elaborate performances for guests.

-Starting Jan.
-9, 2020 and continuing into February, you can check out MacMurtrie's work for yourself on your visit to LSC.
+Through March 2020, you can check out MacMurtrie's work for yourself on your visit to LSC.
 Don’t miss it!